Skip to content

 Transport Source

-The Pretty Terminal Transport provides an interactive and visually appealing terminal output for your logs.
+The Pretty Terminal Transport provides interactivity and pretty printing for your logs in the terminal.
 It has interactive browsing, text search, detailed viewing for large logs, and themes.

 Features